Trapped Below - How Turtles Spend Their Winter

 So what do Minnesota's turtle do in the winter time..?

 Under the ice turtles slow their metabolisms, and either diffuse all required oxygen through their skin and other mucus membranes (Belkin, 1968Gage and Gage, 1886; Ultsch, 1989), or simply hold their breath if in an anoxic (without oxygen) environment (Jackson 2002).
-Learn more about butt breathing turtles.
+While there has been a lot of media attention to cloacal respiration or “butt breathing” in turtles, this phenomenon has not been documented in turtle species native to North America.
+For more discussion on this topic, see: “No, overwintering turtles don’t breath through their butts.”

 Though much less mobile under the ice during the winter months, turtles do move around some!
 Below are two short videos taken on December 24, 2015 near St. Peter, Minnesota.
 Both turtles were observed in a recently frozen pond.
 Air temperature was 28° F (-2° C).
 Ice was approximately 1 - 2 in (2.5 - 5 cm) thick.
 Turtles are tough!